-The Authority held investments throughout fiscal years 2020 and 2019 in the Pool, which are considered cash and cash equivalents for financial reporting purposes.
+The Authority held investments throughout fiscal years 2021 and 2020 in the Pool, which are considered cash and cash equivalents for financial reporting purposes.
 Florida PRIME qualifies under GASB Statement No. 79, Certain External Investment Pools and Pool Participants, to be treated as a qualifying investment pool because it has a policy that it will, and does, operate in a manner consistent with specified conservative investment strategies.
-The current rating of Florida PRIME by Standard and Poor's AAAm and the weighted average days to maturity at September 30, 2020 was 60 days or less.
+The current rating of Florida PRIME by Standard and Poor's AAAm and the weighted average days to maturity at September 30, 2021 was 60 days or less.
 The securities in Florida PRIME are valued the same as the pool shares based on amortized costs, which approximates fair value.
 There are no restrictions or limitations on withdrawals; however, Florida PRIME may, on the occurrence of an event that has a material impact on liquidity or operations, impose restrictions on withdrawals for up to 48 hours.
 The Authority presents all investments at a fair value, or amortized cost which approximates fair value, as follows:

 September 30,

-2020 2019
+2021 2020

-Pool Investments - Florida PRIME \$ 53,446,149 \$ 23,581,032
+Pool Investments - Florida PRIME \$ 102,560,064 \$ 53,446,149

-Bank Deposits 10,959,435 3,200,285
+Bank Deposits 6,167,435 10,959,435

-Total Cash and Cash Equivalents \$ 64,405,584 \$ 26,781,317
+Total Cash and Cash Equivalents \$ 108,727,499 \$ 64,405,584

-As of both September 30, 2020 and 2019, the Authority classified as restricted \$1,700,000 to offset future related liabilities for the newly implemented medical health self-insurance plan, as required by the State of Florida.
+As of September 30, 2021, and 2020, the Authority classified as restricted \$2,300,108 and \$1,700,000 respectively to offset future related liabilities for the newly implemented medical health self-insurance plan as required by the State of Florida.